Marvel Realm of Champions

 Marvel Realm of Champions was a mobile fighting game developed by Kabam as a spinoff for their other Marvel game Contest of Champions.
-The free-to-play game with in-game Store purchases launched globally on December 16, 2020.
+A free-to-play game with in-game store purchases, it launched globally on December 16, 2020.
 On January 13, 2022, it was announced that the game would shut down on March 31 of that year.

 Setting

-Realm of Champions was set in the continuity of Kabam's previous Marvel game Contest of Champions and ran concurrently to it.
+Realm of Champions was set in the continuity of Kabam's previous Marvel game Contest of Champions and ran concurrently with it.
 While Contest was based on the Contest of Champions story arc and depicted multiple Marvel Comics characters from various alternate realities being abducted to participate in the titular Contest in the "Battlerealm", Realm drew inspiration from Secret Wars storyline and was set on the Battleworld, a patchwork planet made from various alternate Earths.
-Remnants of each reality formed a "House" which was ruled by a "Baron", all of whom were alternate takes on existing Marvel character (such as Gwen Stacy who took on the role of Madame Web or Shuri who became Queen of Wakanda).
+Remnants of each reality formed a "House" which was ruled by a "Baron", all of whom were alternate takes on existing Marvel character (such as Gwen Stacy, who took on the role of Madame Web, or Shuri, who became Queen of Wakanda).
 Players controlled original characters who were members of each House's special fighting force, such as "Sorcerers Supreme" or "Web-Warriors".
 There was cross-promotion between the two games, as several characters who originated in Realm were added to Contest as playable characters.